 Fair values for financial instruments traded in active markets are based on quoted market prices at the end of the reporting period.
+The quoted market price for financial assets is the current bid price.

 The fair value of financial instruments that are not traded in an active market are determined using valuation techniques.
 Assumptions used are based on observable market prices and rates at the end of the reporting period.
 The fair value of long-term debt instruments is determined using quoted market prices for similar instruments.
 Estimated discounted cash flows are used to determine fair value of the remaining financial instruments.